 - Convinces people of colour that all problems reside within the culture of the majority group (multiculturalism).

-- Convinces people of colour that they have done nothing to create their problems (whites are evil).
+- Convinces people of colour that they have done nothing to create their problems (white responsibility).

 I recommend you read Yancey’s book for the rest of his suggestions for “the mutual responsibility model” he proposes as a Christian approach to dealing with racism, which is essentially, combining the strengths of the above four models, while acknowledging our sinfulness and fears, and hence, self-deception/self-justification, while looking to Jesus as our ultimate model of reconciliation.